Welcome to Disney California Adventure (DCA)! Let’s eat some vegan food!

 Dark Chocolates and “Snacks with Character” throughout the parks

 At these locations with the chocolates, you can find various “Snacks with Character,” which I think are mostly repackaged Enjoy Life products that are made for people with allergies.
-You can see on those rice milk bars that they are clearly labelled “vegan.”
-There are also a few cookies, chips, trail mixes, and other snacks that are vegan!
+Here is what is currently available from Enjoy Life, pictured below:

 Mickey Pretzels, Popcorn, Pickles, Fruit (Snack carts throughout the parks)